 Work the mass of dough with your hands to develop the gluten in the flour for about 10-15 minutes or until it is smooth and elastic.

-Using the heel of your hand, push the dough down and away from you, fold it in half back toward you, rotate a quarter turn and repeat the kneading motion.
+Using the heel of your hand, push the dough down and away from you, fold it in half back toward you, rotate a quarter turn, and repeat the kneading motion.

-As your dough is resting, cook the tomato sauce and make the ravioli filling:
+As your dough is resting, cook the tomato sauce and make the ravioli filling.

-Once cooked add the fresh basil leaves.
+Once cooked, discard the chili and add the fresh basil leaves.